Robin Eisenberg

 Robin Eisenberg is an American illustrator and designer based in Los Angeles.
-Her most notable works include collaborations with Thrasher, Vans and Urban Decay (cosmetics), which popularized her graphic, technicolor style.
+Her most notable works include collaborations with Thrasher, Vans and Urban Decay, which popularized her graphic, technicolor style.
 She has since launched a shop where she sells clothing, phone cases, tote bags, and prints of her artwork.

 Early life and education

 Robin Eisenberg grew up in Eagle Rock and Glendale, California.
 Her parents divorced when she was two years old, though she describes her childhood as being full of "creative and personal validation" in spite of any difficulties.

 In high school, she played piano, for which she received a music scholarship to attend San Diego State University.
 She regularly skipped classes to draw, and eventually she lost her music scholarship.
 She went on to study English, and later earned her degree.

 Career

 Inspired by her mother's college career as an artist, Eisenberg has been drawing since childhood.
 Despite this lifelong hobby, Eisenberg did not pursue art as a profession until 2010.
 She started by designing album covers for several bands while on tour with a band called Crocodiles as their keyboard player.
 During this time, she lived in Berlin on an artist visa.

 As the volume of work creating band posters and album covers increased, Eisenberg stopped touring and returned to Los Angeles to become a full-time artist.
 In 2014, she started her own business making enamel pins and patches.

 Quickly integrating into the "pin community" of social media, Eisenberg became a member of the Girl Pin Gang, an invite-only collective of the female and gender-queer pin and patch makers.
 The group hosts art shows and pop-up markets to showcase the artwork of their featured designers.

 In 2016, Eisenberg published Hey Moon, a collection of her favorite personal illustrations.
+In 2020, Eisenberg illustrated the cover of Visigoths vs. Mall Goths.